biola/ask/README.markdown

     *= require ask
     */

+If you want your form to start with one question, you can do the following...
 In your asker controller's `new` and `edit` methods you'll need to build the first question and choice.
 The best way to do this is create a private method:

     def build_questions